A pregnant woman smiles as she talks to her nurse in the doctor's office.

 Pheochromocytoma and Pregnancy

-Pheochromocytoma is a rare tumor of the adrenal gland’s medulla.
+Pheochromocytoma is a rare tumor of the center portion of the adrenal gland (the medulla).
 It can cause production of too much epinephrine and norepinephrine, which are hormones that help regulate blood pressure and heart rate.

 During pregnancy, an overproduction of epinephrine and norepinephrine due to a pheochromocytoma can risk the health of both mother and unborn baby, particularly if not diagnosed until delivery is imminent.